More than 20 spots for dining with a waterfront view near New Orleans

 This quaint restuarant sits along the Tchefuncte River in the heart of downtown Madisonville.
 Set inside a cottage style house, the restaurant serves up American Creole cuisine with seafood, chicken, duck and veal dishes.
 Photo courtesy: Waterstreet Bistro

 The Blind Tiger got its start in Bay St. Louis and had immediate success.
-Soon, it will open a waterfront location in Slidell.
+Its newest waterfront location is in Slidell.
 The food is fresh and never frozen.
 Try the Royal Red Shrimp or the Fish Tacos.
 Either way, you can’t go wrong.
 Photo courtesy: The Blind Tiger